How to Make Money on Pinterest (Without Spending Any)

 Infographic titled “Four Ways to Make Money on Pinterest.”
 A central box labeled “Traffic Monetization” connects to three lower boxes with icons.

-Regardless of which monetization method you choose — or any combination thereof — the six steps to set up your Pinterest account for success will always apply.
+Regardless of which monetization method you choose, or any combination thereof, the seven steps to set up and grow your Pinterest account will always apply.
 Before we close, let’s go over a few common mistakes to avoid.

 Common Mistakes to Avoid

-• Using direct affiliate links in your pins (Pinterest may reduce reach).
+• Direct affiliate links — Pinterest may reduce your reach, and doing so may violate their Community Guidelines.
 Some creators on YouTube or TikTok recommend this strategy, but it’s not advisable.

-• Overlooking pin design quality or failing to refresh visuals for seasonal relevance.
+• Inconsistent or low-quality visuals — pin design quality matters, and failing to refresh visuals for seasonal relevance leaves traffic on the table.

 Conclusion